joshuaskelly/delver-community-mods/README.md

-# delver-example-mods
+# delver-community-mods
-A collection of example mods for the game Delver.
+A collection of community mods for the game Delver.

 ## Installation
 1. Click the 'Clone or Download' button and select 'Download ZIP'.